 - 2.1.
-The Executive Committee is asked to note that the IJB has approved the following recommendation(s):- - (1) that the setting of the threshold point at which services must be delivered for all adults at the national guidance's "Substantial" level of need; - that a modified version of the Scottish Government's eligibility framework for Carers be adopted and the setting of the threshold point at which services must be delivered at the "Substantial" level of need; - that the prioritisation of the provision of aids, equipment and adaptations to those people assessed as being a medium to high risk; - (4) that the setting of the upper benchmark value of a personal Self-Directed Support budget to the equivalent of the cost of a residential placement for that cohort of service user taking account of the exceptions detailed in the report; and - (5) that the IJB issue a Direction to the Council to implement this prioritisation framework.
+The Committee is asked to approve the following recommendation(s):- - (1) that it be endorsed that:- - the threshold point at which services must be delivered for all adults will be at the National Guidance's "Substantial" level of need - similarly, a modified version of the Scottish Government's eligibility Framework for Carers be adopted and the threshold point at which services must be delivered be set at the "Substantial" level of need - ◆ the provision of aids, equipment and adaptations be prioritised to those people assessed as being a medium to high risk - the upper benchmark value of a personal Self-directed Support budget be the equivalent of the cost of a residential placement for that cohort of service user taking account of the exceptions noted in the body of this report - that it be noted that the recommendation detailed above will be submitted to the South Lanarkshire Integration Joint Board for approval.